flashbots/mev-boost/README.md

         use Goerli
   -json
-        log in JSON format instead of text
+        log in JSON format instead of text -log-no-version
+        disables adding the version to every log entry -log-service string
-  -loglevel string
+        add a 'service=...' tag to all log messages -loglevel string
         minimum loglevel: trace, debug, info, warn/warning, error, fatal, panic (default "info") -mainnet
         use Mainnet
+  -min-bid float
-  -relay value
+        minimum bid to accept from a relay [eth] -relay value
         a single relay, can be specified multiple times -relay-check